subh05sus/GeetaGPT/README.md

 ---

-This project is maintained by Subhadip Saha.
+This project is maintained by [Your Name].
 Feel free to reach out with any questions or suggestions!